 I trained as a counselling supervisor at the Norwich Centre led by Brian Thorne.
 I qualified as a Person-Centred Experiential Counselling for Depression (PCE-CfD) Practitioner and Supervisor with the University of Nottingham.

 I provide PCE-CfD supervision to trainees and qualified counsellors through NHS Trusts and universities including UcLan, Metanoia and the University of Nottingham.
 I offer EMDR, counselling and supervision in private practice.

 I have a Masters Degree in Counselling from the University of Nottingham.
-I am an EMDR qualified practitioner.
-I am an accredited member of the British Association of Counsellors and Psychotherapists (MBACP Accred)
+I am an EMDR UK Accredited Trauma Therapist.
+I am also an accredited member of the British Association of Counsellors and Psychotherapists (MBACP Accred)

 Online or telephone work available currently

 Person-centred therapy promotes the idea that everyone has the capacity for personal growth and change in the right conditions.
 The counsellor enables you to come to terms with any negative feelings and to change and develop in your own way.

 For many people, the idea of 'homework' or looking at things differently can be difficult.
 If, for instance, you have been recently bereaved, or you are experiencing depression, or low self-esteem, and feel you struggle with motivation, you may find counselling a positive approach.
 We try to find ways of accepting the things you can't change, whilst challenging the things you can.